FREN 3213 - French IIISA: Culture

 Online LearningThe following documents will be available via MyUni:

 Learning & Teaching Modes

-There will be three contact hours per week: a one hour and a two hour class in which students will take part in activities such as textual analysis, individual and group presentations and class discussion.
-The course is organised around set readings which students are expected to prepare ahead of the classes.
+There will be three contact hours per week: a one hour interactive lecture and a two hour class in which students will take part in activities such as film analysis, individual and group presentations and class discussion.
+The course is organised around set readings and films which students are expected to prepare ahead of the classes.